-- 1.6.2.6 Available evidence from ringing studies suggests that red-throated divers may move considerable distances from their breeding grounds in the non-breeding season, with recoveries from Shetland-ringed birds in Kent, Ireland, France and the Netherlands.
-Birds ringed in Greenland and Scandinavia have also been recovered in the UK, indicating that not all birds recorded in the former Hornsea Zone may breed in the UK (Wernham et al., 2002). - 1.6.2.7 Wade et al. (2016) assessed red-throated divers as being at very high risk of displacement from offshore wind farms, and there is published evidence from some offshore wind farm studies to support this (e.g., Petersen, 2005; Barton et al., 2008).
-Red-throated diver has also been assessed as being at high risk of barrier effects (Maclean et al., 2009) and habitat loss, and at moderate risk of collision with turbines (Wade et al., 2016) (Table 1.6).
+- 1.6.3.6 Available evidence from ringing studies suggests that red-throated divers may move considerable distances from their breeding grounds in the non-breeding season, with recoveries from Shetland-ringed birds in Kent, Ireland, France and the Netherlands.
+Birds ringed in Greenland and Scandinavia have also been recovered in the UK, indicating that not all birds recorded in the former Hornsea Zone may breed in the UK (Wernham et al., 2002). - 1.6.3.7 Wade et al. (2016) assessed red-throated divers as being at very high risk of displacement from offshore wind farms, and there is published evidence from some offshore wind farm studies to support this (e.g., Petersen, 2005; Barton et al., 2008).
+Red-throated diver has also been assessed as being at high risk of barrier effects (Maclean et al., 2009) and habitat loss due to a limited flexibility in habitat use., and at moderate risk of collision with turbines due to limited flight manoeuvrability (Wade et al., 2016) (Table 1.6).

-1.6.2.8 Red-throated diver were recorded in only one of the eleven surveys undertaken between April 2016 and February 2017.
+- 1.6.3.8 Red-throated diver were recorded in only two of the aerial surveys undertaken across Hornsea Three plus a 4 km buffer.
 A total of six birds were recorded during May 2016 translating to a population estimate of 66 birds.
-Although this population occurred during the breeding season for red-throated diver as defined in Table 1.4, these birds are not considered to be breeding birds.
-There is considered to be no connectivity between Hornsea Three and red-throated diver breeding areas with the closest breeding areas in northern Scotland (Balmer et al. 2013; Parkin and Knox, 2010).
+Although this population occurred during the defined breeding season for red-throated diver (Table 1.4), these birds clearly do not constitute breeding birds.
+There is considered to be no connectivity between Hornsea Three and red-throated diver breeding areas with the closest sites being in northern Scotland (Balmer et al. 2013; Parkin and Knox, 2010).
 Birds recorded at Hornsea Three during the defined breeding season for red-throated diver are therefore considered to be non-breeding birds or birds on passage.
-A population of 66 birds does not surpass the 1% regional threshold of the population of red-throated diver that occurs in the south-west North Sea during migration (133 individuals).
+In addition to those birds recorded in May 2016, two birds were recorded in April 2017, translating to a population estimate of 30 birds. - 1.6.3.9 The populations of red-throated diver estimated from aerial surveys do not surpass the 1% regional threshold of the migratory population of red-throated diver that occurs in the south-west North Sea (133 individuals).

-Figure 1.5: Population estimates of red-throated diver (with 95% confidence intervals) estimated from aerial surveys undertaken across Hornsea Three plus a 4 km buffer between April 2016 and February 2017.
+Figure 1.6: Population estimates of red-throated diver (with 95% confidence intervals) estimated from aerial surveys undertaken across Hornsea Three plus a 4 km buffer between April 2016 and November 2017.

-1.6.2.9 Lawson et al. (2015), which presents survey data collected across the Greater Wash area of search, indicates that a mean-peak population of 1,787 red-throated diver occurs in the area which extends from Bridlington Bay (East Yorkshire) in the north to the boundary between the counties of Norfolk and Suffolk in the south, extending to approximately 60 km offshore in some places (Figure 1.6).
-The Greater Wash area of search for which the distribution of red-throated diver was calculated in Lawson et al. (2015) incorporates approximately 25 km of the export cable route.
+1.6.3.10 Lawson et al. (2015), which presents survey data collected across the Greater Wash, indicates that a mean-peak population of 1,787 red-throated divers occurs in the area which extends from Bridlington Bay (East Yorkshire) in the north to the boundary between the counties of Norfolk and Suffolk in the south, extending to approximately 60 km offshore in some places (Figure 1.7).
+The Greater Wash for which the distribution of red-throated diver was calculated in Lawson et al. (2015) incorporates approximately 25 km of the export cable route.
 The main concentrations of red-throated diver in the Greater Wash are located off the north Norfolk coast and the Lincolnshire coast, around Gibraltar Point with densities of up to 3.38 birds/km2 occurring in these areas.
-Figure 1.7 suggests that relatively low densities (0.67 birds/km2) of red-throated diver may occur along the export cable route.
+Figure 1.8 suggests that relatively low densities (0.67 birds/km2) of red-throated diver may occur along the export cable route.

-Figure 1.6: The Greater Wash Area of Search as defined in Lawson et al. (2015).
+Figure 1.7: The Greater Wash Area of Search as defined in Lawson et al. (2015).